Skip to nav Skip to content

 A Collective Responsibility

-Every child deserves a safe, loving, and supportive environment.
-This Child Abuse Prevention Month, let’s reaffirm our commitment to protecting our children and ensuring their well-being.
-By fostering strong families, engaged communities, and proactive conversations, we can work together to end child abuse and create a brighter future for all children.
+Every child deserves to grow up safe, supported, and surrounded by care.
+This Child Abuse Prevention Month, we reaffirm our shared responsibility to protect children and nurture their well‑being.
+By strengthening families, engaging our communities, and having honest, proactive conversations, we can prevent abuse and help every child build a future filled with hope and opportunity.

 Visit the National Child Traumatic Stress Network for informational fact sheets and other resources.